Timeline beyond October following the September 11 attacks: Friday, May 2, 2014

 The U.S. Court of Appeals for the Second Circuit rules in a lawsuit from Cedar & Washington Associates that American Airlines Group Inc., United Continental Holdings, the Port Authority of New York & New Jersey, and Larry Silverstein are exempt from having to pay for environmental damage from 9/11 under the Comprehensive Environmental Response, Compensation, and Liability Act of 1980 since the attacks were an act of war.

 Thursday, May 15, 2014

 The museum at the National September 11 Memorial at the World Trade Center site, which includes a repository for unidentified remains from the attacks, is inaugurated during a private ceremony with victims' families and friends.
 The facility is opened to the public six days later.

 November

 Monday, November 3, 2014

 One World Trade Center formally opens to new tenants with Condé Nast moving in.

 December

 Thursday, December 4, 2014

 The U.S. Supreme Court rejects Cedar & Washington's appeal in its lawsuit.

+2015

+Thursday, September 10, 2015

+The Flight 93 National Memorial in Somerset County, Pennsylvania, opens its new visitor center, providing exhibits and information about United Airlines Flight 93 and the passengers and crew who died during the September 11 attacks.